 Adds a button to open the original source of an IG story, post or profile picture.
 No jQuery.

-- This is now achieved using the script's developer options, see more below on the settings section
+- (1) Profile picture viewing is now achieved using the script's developer options, see more below on the settings section

 - Saving a post directly from the context menu (right-click)